risk-first/website/menagerie/Feature-Risk.md

 ## Implementation Risk

-[Feature Risk](Feature-Risk) also includes things that don't work as expected<!-- tweet-end -->: That is to say, [bugs](https://en.wikipedia.org/wiki/Software_bug).
+[Feature Risk](Feature-Risk) also includes things that don't work as expected<!-- tweet-end -->: that is to say, [bugs](https://en.wikipedia.org/wiki/Software_bug).
 Although the distinction between "a missing feature" and "a broken feature" might be worth making in the development team, we can consider these both the same kind of risk:  _the software doesn't do what the user expects_.

 ![Implementation Risk](images/generated/risks/feature/feature-implementation-risk.png)